healthchecks/healthchecks/templates/docs/configuring_checks.md

 ## Simple Schedules

-SITE_NAME supports two types of schedules: **Simple** and **Cron**.
-Use Simple schedules for monitoring processes that you expect to run at relatively regular
+SITE_NAME supports three types of schedules: **Simple**, **Cron**, and **OnCalendar**.
-intervals: once an hour, once a day, once a week, etc.
+Use Simple schedules for monitoring processes that you expect to run at relatively regular intervals: once an hour, once a day, once a week, etc.

 ![Editing the period and grace time](IMG_URL/edit_simple_schedule.png)